tatsuhikonaito/DEEP-HLA/README.md

 ### 1. Model training

-We have already prepared a trained model, so you can skip this step if you want.
+We have already uploaded a trained model, so you can skip this step.

 Otherwise, run  `train.py`  as follows.
 The files in `Pan-Asian/model` directory will be overwritten.